djvill/APLS/doc/README.md

   - As of 24 Sep 2024, this yields 4064 results
 - GIF 2: click CSV Export, open csv file in Excel, switch back to APLS
 - GIF 3: click upload > process with praat, upload file, specify sample points 0.2 0.5 0.8, process, open csv file in Excel
-  - Might want to elide some of the processing time (with a note about how long it actually took) for viewability -->
+  - Add a timer to the bottom-left, then speed up the video during processing "downtime" -->

 Some speakers of Pittsburgh English use a monophthongal variant of the /aw/ phoneme;